- Painless installation with Conda

 If you are planning to do this, you really need no introductions, but I will give you one anyway.
 Clone the codebase into a

 master to remind you that you are following the GitHub

 master), and do the initial setup, and leave it:

-virtualenv ~/virtual-envs/anvio-master source ~/virtual-envs/anvio-master/bin/activate cd $DIR/anvio # don't forget to update the $DIR with the real path pip install -r requirements.txt python setup.py build cp build/lib.*/anvio/*so anvio/ rm -rf anvio.egg-info build dist deactivate
+virtualenv ~/virtual-envs/anvio-master source ~/virtual-envs/anvio-master/bin/activate python --version # make sure the output starts with `Python 3`. cd $DIR/anvio # don't forget to update the $DIR with the real path pip install -r requirements.txt python setup.py build cp build/lib.*/anvio/*so anvio/ rm -rf anvio.egg-info build dist deactivate

 echo 'export PYTHONPATH=$PYTHONPATH:$DIR/anvio/' >> ~/virtual-envs/anvio-master/bin/activate echo 'export PATH=$PATH:$DIR/anvio/bin:$DIR/anvio/sandbox' >> ~/virtual-envs/anvio-master/bin/activate

 That’s it.
 If you like, add an alias to your

 echo 'alias anvi-activate-master="source ~/virtual-envs/anvio-master/bin/activate"' >> ~/.bash_profile source ~/.bash_profile